 Examples of GPS Issues

-- Lost GPS signal: If the GPS signal is lost and sometime later re-acquired the pre- and post-signal-loss points will be treated just as any other two points (although more time has elapsed between them) and connect them with a straight line.
-Cases of signal loss like this can cause your activity to report less distance than you actually traveled, or to not match segments that you would have otherwise matched.
+- Lost GPS signal: If the GPS signal is lost and sometime later re-acquired the pre- and post-signal-loss points will be treated just like any other two points (although more time has elapsed between them) and connect them with a straight line.

 To achieve fast startup and high-accuracy position estimates, you should provide:

-The keys to a GPS lock are clear access to the sky and patience.
+- A clear view of a large portion of the sky.
 Any obstructions between the phone and the sky can adversely affect signal strength.
-A big tree is an obvious obstacle, but even a jersey or a backpack can cause problems for the very low-strength signals.
+A big tree is an obvious obstacle, but even a pocket or a backpack can cause problems for the very low-strength signals.

 - Perform a GPS reset:

-4. Once your phone has reset go to settings, location services, turn it off then on again.
+- Once your phone has reset go to settings, privacy, location services, turn it off then on again.